CrayLabs/SmartSim-Scaling/driverprocessresults/README.md

 SmartSim-Scaling offers support to plot numeric data produced by a complete scalability test.
 Currently, we support one statistical graphing
 method: violin plot.
-The violin plots give a data summary and density of each client function associated with the respective scaling test.
+The violin plots give a data summary and histogram of each client function associated with the respective scaling test.

 The following client functions per scaling tests are listed below: